 On the way to Vila Real

 We had left Viseu, driving north and stopping at every gas station.
 The drivers of fuel tankers were on strike and there was no diesel available anymore.
-In the evening we reached Lamego with with less diesel in the tank but we found a beautiful spot for the night.
+In the evening we reached Lamego with less diesel in the tank but we found a beautiful spot for the night.
 The next day we hopped from one sight to the next.

 Solar de Mateus